 In the interest of maintaining user retention, search engines want to deliver the most current, accurate, and relevant results.
 For businesses aiming to nab a top spot on a search engine results page, search engine optimization, or SEO, is essential to ensuring that search engine crawlers index the best content that relate directly to search keywords.
 The location and frequency of keywords is vital for SEO, as is a local SEO strategy.
 Search engines ultimately value pages and listings with enhanced content (i.e. images, menu items, product lists, etc), fresh content (frequent updates), and consistent content (NAP data and enhanced content is the same on each and every listing).

 When scanning the web, a search engine crawler will trust businesses that have consistent data across every site and business listing.
 If the crawler encounters data that conflicts with what it has previously found, it will create a duplicate listing.
 A duplicate listing can be detrimental to a business' overall digital presence and can be confusing and frustrating for searching customers.
 Learn how Yext's Duplicate Suppression can help solve this problem.

-Ensure your business’ online information is correct and consistent so that search engine crawlers can index it and so searching customers can find it.
+Ensure your business' online information is correct and consistent so that search engine crawlers can index it and so searching customers can find it.
 Yext helps businesses rank well on search engines by managing how business listings appear across the web.
-Businesses can use the Yext Knowledge Manager to manage digital knowledge — from traditional NAP to enhanced content.
+Businesses can use the Yext Answers Platform to manage digital knowledge — from traditional NAP to enhanced content.
 Data in all of the right places helps businesses rank higher on search engine results pages.
-Learn how the Yext Knowledge Manager can help your business today.